-Modes of Operation
+Modes of Operation on page 136

-21.5.1 Force Output Compare
+19.5.1.
+Force Output Compare

 In non-PWM waveform generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC2x) bit.
 Forcing compare match will not set the OCF2x Flag or reload/clear the timer, but the OC2x pin will be updated as if a real compare match had occurred (the COM2x[1:0] bits settings define whether the OC2x pin is set, cleared or toggled).